-The Oakland County Sheriff's Office Operations Center serves as the "default call center" for the entire county.
+The Operations Center serves as the "default call center" for the entire county.
 Upon receiving calls, the staff determines the location of the emergency and transfers the call to the appropriate law enforcement or fire agency.
 This process has proven to be an efficient method for routing these 911 emergencies.

-The Sheriff's Office Operations Center is equipped to receive 911 calls from other 911 centers if they are unable to operate for reasons such as phone outages.
+The Sheriff's Office Operations Center is equipped to receive 911 calls from other 911 centers if they are unable to operate for reasons such as phone outages